|Born||in New York City, New York, USA|

 Mini Bio (1)

-She mocked her own status as an "ex-child star" on The Tonight Show with Jay Leno (1992), during their month-long parody, "Hollywood Survivor", and continues to be a frequent interview subject on everything from "A&E", "E!
+Alison has mocked her status as an "ex-child star" on Jay Leno's Tonight Show, during their month long parody, "Hollywood Survivor" and continues to be a frequent interview subject on everything from "A&E", "E!
 Entertainment", "TV Land" and "VH-1", to CNN and the Travel Channel.
-The TV Land network honored her on-screen image, by declaring her the winner of their 2006 award for, "Character Most Desperately In Need Of A Time Out".
+The TV Land network honored her undying image as TV's worst bitch, by declaring her the winner of their 2006 award for, "Character Most Desperately In Need Of A Time Out".

 - IMDb Mini Biography By: Alison Arngrim